 - Bake time may vary.
 Depending on the size of your apricot cookies and the tendencies of your oven, bake time might vary.
 Be sure to keep an eye on them; I like to start checking around the 10 minute mark.

-Freezing: Place baked cookies in a freezer bag and freeze for up to 3 months.
-Cookie dough can also be frozen.
-After rolling the balls, freeze them on the baking tray for about 2 hours or until they're frozen solid.
-After that, transfer them to a freezer bag and freeze for up to 3 months.
+The cookie dough can be frozen too.
+After rolling the balls, freeze on a baking tray for 2 hours or until frozen solid.
+Then transfer to a freezer bag and freeze for up to 3 months.

 When you're ready to bake, let the frozen dough balls thaw in the refrigerator overnight.
 Roll them in sugar and fill with jam right before baking.
-The bake time will be the same, possibly requiring 1-2 more minutes.
+The bake time will be the same.